Snapp-Market-Pro/guidelines/Code_Style.md

 ## Validation

 When using multiple rules for one field in a form request, avoid using `|`, always use array notation.
-Using an array notation will make it easier to apply custom rule classes to a field.
+Using array notation will make it easier to apply custom rule classes to a field without changing all other rules fro string format to array format.

 ```php
 // good